littlepig453/unlanschool/README.md

 # UnLanschool
 If you run into problems then please use the issues tab.
-## ONLY COMPATIBLE WITH LANSCHOOL AIR
+## ONLY COMPATIBLE WITH LANSCHOOL AIR ON WINDOWS

 ------------